New Mexico Marijuana Possession Laws

 New Mexico residents can buy marijuana legally at retailers licensed by the Cannabis Control Division (CCD).
 Intending adult cannabis users can do a quick online search to discover the nearest cannabis retailer in New Mexico.

-How Old Do You Have To Be To Buy Weed in New Mexico
+How Old Do You Have To Be To Buy Weed in New Mexico?

 Section 26-2C-2 of the NMSA defines a cannabis consumer as an adult at least 21 years old.
 This means that only people who are 21 years of age or older can legally purchase and consume marijuana for recreational purposes in New Mexico.